LittleBrotherProg/vkinder/README.md

   <p>In the terminal, run the command: createdb -U postgres vkinder_db</p>
   <p>And the last point you need to go to vkinder/database/ and start the file create_tables.py to create tables in the database</p>
   <p>In the .env file, specify your data for connecting to the database</p>
+  <p>Environment variables are used in the program.
+In the file handlers.py, line 28.
+Here instead of os.getenv('vkinder') you should insert the group token.
+And also in the file action.py instead of os.getenv('USERVK') you need to insert the token from your page.</p>
   <li>Bot fields
     <ol type="1">
       <li>main.py</li>